Primosten, a small town in Croatia,

 In its earliest days, Primosten was known as ‘Capocesto’ (or ‘naked head’), a small islet close to the mainland.
 In the beginning, there was only a small church on the hill, Church of St. George, with a graveyard around it.
-At first, the place was mostly used as a temporary sanctuary from Turkish invaders.
-But, as attacks grew more and more frequent, the local population finally decided to inhabit the island for good.
+At first, the people mostly used the place as a temporary sanctuary from Turkish invaders.
+But as attacks grew more and more frequent, the local population, tired of constant running, finally inhabited the island for good.

-Unlike other dalmatian near-the-sea places, which were inhabited first and then later grew into towns, Primosten hinterland was the one that was populated first.
-Although no more than 10 km away from the coastline, temperatures in Primosten hinterland are lower (this can especially be felt in summer) and the land much more fertile.
-And that was the reason why villages Prhovo, Krusevo, and Krculj were the first settlements in the Primosten area.
+Unlike the rest of the dalmatian coast, which was inhabited first with settlements later growing into towns, Primosten hinterland was populated first.
+Although only 10 km away from the coastline, temperatures in Primosten hinterland are lower (this can especially be felt in summer and winter days) and the land is much more fertile.
+And that was the reason villages

-In 1542, with the help of Venice (which was governing Dalmatia at that time), as protective measures, walls and towers with a draw bridge were built around the island.
-A bit later, when the Turks finally retreated, the draw bridge was replaced by the causeway of stones.
+In 1542, with the help of Venice (which was governing Dalmatia at that time), as protective measures, walls and towers with a drawbridge were raised around the island.
+Sometime later, when the Turks finally retreated, the drawbridge was replaced by the causeway of stones.

-During those several years, many civilians were shot dead or taken prisoners under suspicion of favouring partizans or being in some way related to them.
-Primosten was not spared from air bombing, twice from Italians and then in, as an attempt of liberation, from the English.
+Primosten was not spared from air bombing, twice from Italians and then, as an attempt of liberation, from the English.

 From 1943 Primosten was part of the Republic of Yugoslavia.